faces of spirit

-My core philosophy is rooted in the belief that the entire story of Jesus’ life was a build-up to the crucifixion, and what happened in those final moments.
-All the miracles, all the healing, all the messages and teachings were examples of a fully realized human being.
+The entire story of Jesus' life built toward the crucifixion and what happened in those final moments.
+All the miracles, healing, messages and teachings were examples of a fully realized human being.

-At the time of the crucifixion, Jesus looked at the people driving nails into his skin and bones with pure compassion and forgiveness.
-He was free from karma and carrying others’ actions, because he had a pure heart of compassion and forgiveness for himself and all life.
+At the crucifixion, Jesus looked at the people driving nails into his skin and bones with pure compassion.
+No resentment, no attachment.
+He saw through the masks to what was actually there—himself, looking back.
 He saw no separation, so he was completely free from worldly attachments while fully living in the world.

-When we open ourselves to the teachings we’re being given with no attachment to preferences, life flows freely and we can experience the sacred union of it all.
-This is the invitation— to meet each moment, each teacher, with presence and compassion.
-This practice, in essence, is yoga.
+When we open ourselves to life's teachings without needing things to be different, we experience the sacred union of it all.
+That's the invitation—to meet each moment with presence and compassion.

 Next